royphelps1/Heart-Attack-Rates/README.md

 - **Google Drive Folder (large data / alternate option):** [(https://drive.google.com/drive/folders/1vawtjJAgRlAttClKjX46eAY9A2p-jNFe?usp=share_link)]
 - **GitHub Repo (main code/paper hub):** [(https://github.com/royphelps1/DSCI-511-Project)]

-## TD
+## Note
 - Code and notebooks go in the folders listed below.
-- Upload files directly on the GitHub website into the correct folder (see “Collaboration Workflow”).
+- Upload files directly on the GitHub website into the correct folder.
-- Large data lives only in the shared Google Drive folder, not in GitHub.
-- Paper is written in LaTeX at `reports/paper/main.tex`; figures/tables under `reports/`.
+- Paper is written in LaTeX or Jupyter Markdown, which ever is required `reports/paper/..`; figures/tables under `reports/`.
 - Everyone may also work from the shared Google Drive folder if preferred; keep the same structure there.

 ## Repo Structure